lhduy/FlightInAmerican/README.md

 # Domestics Flight In American from 1998 to 2008
 ## Summary
 The objective of this exploratory is to show the variation of US flights between years and months.
-## Desgin
+## Design
 1. I selected bar chart because it is a good visualization to describe my story.
 With colorbar, it is easily to see the difference between months per year.
 2. I also made 2nd chart more interactively by time.
 It is useful when you are interested in a specific year.
 3. I also add a control panel of month in the 1st chart.
 It will help reader to filter the month of interest.
 4. A line chart of year from 1998 to 2008 agains number of flight has been added.
 From this chart, my readers could have an overview of Domestics American Flight in 10 years.
 Feel free to select month of interest.
+5. Because of limited time and resources, I decided only collect the data in 10 years from 1998 to 2008.
+My further exploration will focus on more data and other factors.

 ## Feedback
 From: Ignotus